jberkenbilt/qfs/README.md

 When doing push or pull operations, the repository filter and the site filter are always both used, so a file has to be included by both filters to be considered.
 This means that excluding a previously included item in a filter does not cause the item to disappear on the next push or pull.
 It just causes the item to be untracked.
-You can use `qfs init-repo -clean-repo` to force excluded files to be removed from the repository.
+You can use `qfs init-repo --clean-repo` to force excluded files to be removed from the repository.
 To clarify:
 * If `dir` exists and is included by the filter, `push` will push it to the repository.
 * If `dir` is removed but it is still included by the filter, `push` will remove it from the